The three body first post-Newtonian effects on the secular dynamics of a compact binary near a spinning supermassive black hole: Secular evolution of the orbit elements

 The secular dynamics from the spin effects of the SMBH is resulted by accelerations in (\ref{inner_spin_acceleration}) and (\ref{outer_spin_acceleration}), which are calculated in \cite{Fang:2019hir}.
 The non-vanishing results are,

-{\bf spin effects at 1.5pN order}
+{\bf spin effects at 1.5PN order}

 where the change of $\Omega_3$ in Eq.~(\ref{leadingspin}) is the Lense-Thirring precession on the outer orbit.
-The inner orbit is not simply precessing around the spin axis, but it is precessing in a rather complex way.
+The inner orbit is not simply precessing around the spin axis, but in a rather complex way.
 Note that up to the orders considered in our full text, the outer orbital pericenter $\omega_3$ is decoupled from the evolution of other orbital elements.
+The coupling of $\omega_3$ happens at octuple order which is usually small due to the small ratio of $\alpha/\mathcal{A}$, so it is ignored in this context, though, for a full parameter space of evolution, it is needed to consider.
+The triple systems where the octuple effect matters is studied such as in \cite{Lithwick:2011hh}.